-Speaking of areas in Zuniga's game he needs to master, the component of his game that I noticed that is holding him back the most is his consistency when getting off the ball.
+The component in Zuniga's game that I noticed that is holding him back the most is his consistency when getting off the ball.

 Watch the play above closely.
 See how Zuniga was by far the last one on the line out of his stance?
-That happens all the time, and it's not a good tendency to have.
+That happens too often, especially for a player who has as good a first step as he does.

 In this play, Zuniga got a much better jump on the snap and look what happened: pressure in the backfield.

 This is different than not seeing a guy's elite first step consistently.
-This is not seeing even an average jump on the snap consistently.
-Zuniga's highs and his ability to show first step explosiveness are way too good for us to be seeing plays like the first one in this section, and yet they happen all the time.
-That is by far the most frustrating part of his game, and is why Zuniga doesn't have the kind of impact his surrounding talent indicates he should.
+Zuniga's highs and his ability to show first step explosiveness are way too good for us to be seeing plays like the first one in this section, and yet they happen with regularity.
+That is by far the most frustrating part of his game, mainly because the surrounding parts are pretty dang good.

 Play No. 5: Bear Charge

-When a grizzly bear chargers, it comes up on you quick.
+When a grizzly bear charges, it comes up on you quick.
 One second you think you might be in the clear, heck, you might even think you can out run it, and then, before you know it, they're on you.
+It's overwhelming.